 Looking for a camera for your travels?
 I am reviewing the Nikon D5600’s suitability as a travel camera.

-After our last proper trip I decided it was time to upgrade from our original Nikon D3300 and 18-55mm lens and get something with some additional features and range.
-We loved our Nikon D3300 and it was a fantastic beginners DSLR but with the amount we were using it and the trips we are going on we could justify upgrading.
+After our last proper trip, I decided it was time to upgrade from our original Nikon D3300 and 18-55mm lens and get something with some additional features and range.
+We loved our camera and it was a fantastic beginners DSLR but with the amount, we were using it and the trips we are going on we could justify upgrading.

-The D5600 comes with everything you can expect from a lower mid-tier DSLR camera.
+The upgrade, the D5600, comes with everything you can expect from a lower mid-tier DSLR camera.
 I’m not going to go into too much detail on the higher end features with this camera as this is a travel review and I’m going to focus on features important to travellers.

 I am in the process of writing a beginners guide to DSLR travel photography so stay tuned for more information about that.
 Suffice to say the Nikon D5600 has the ability to take beautiful pictures at a high resolution but this completely depends on you as the photographer and the lens you have.